sur-pavel/University/README.md

 # NewUniversity
-Project that represents model of university which use JDBC.
+Project that represents model of university with Hibernate using .